Tax Insight · CGT

 Putting the four worked examples into a broader taxonomy, five investor profiles cover most of the practical decision space:

 4. Small business owner near the 15-year retirement exemption — HOLD.
 Mei’s case.
-The 15-year exemption is preserved.
+The 15-year exemption is preserved (and the 50% active-asset reduction’s turnover threshold rises to $10m from 2027-28).
 Anyone within 5 years of age 55 with a qualifying active asset gets to zero CGT on the lot — there is no possible scenario where accelerating beats that.
 Same applies to spouses entering retirement together where the asset is owned jointly.

-Heads up: Even within the “consider accelerating” archetypes, transaction costs and opportunity cost can flip the answer.
-Always run your specific numbers through the CGT Scenario Compare before pulling the trigger on a sale that wasn’t already planned.
+Heads up: Where a sale IS on the cards, transaction costs and opportunity cost still shape the timing.
+Run your specific numbers through the CGT Scenario Compare before pulling the trigger on a sale that wasn’t already planned.

 Settlement-date and contract-date traps